 Our online WordToHTML.net tool lets you paste your text into the Visual Editor and your text gets converted to HTML instantly.
 It is super easy to use and free for basic features.

-For users who need more, our WordToHTML.net Pro version is only $5 a month when paid yearly and gives you the ability to upload Word, PDF and other file types and have them converted to HTML.
-You also have the ability to save your files, create templates, and more cleanup tools.
+For users who need more, our WordToHTML.net Pro version is only $10 a month and gives you the ability to upload Word (DOCX/DOC), PDF, and other file types and have them converted to HTML.
+You also have the ability to save your files, create conversion templates, and more cleanup features.
 You can try the Pro version for free.

 Try our WordToHTML.net converter tool.

-I need a Windows application to convert lots of Word files to HTML:
+I need a Windows application to convert lots of Word or PDF files to HTML:

 We have a Windows desktop product called Doc Converter Pro.
-It is the easy way for you to convert your Word, PDF and other files formats to HTML.
+It is an easy way for you to convert your Word, PDF, and other file formats to HTML.
 You can convert one file or batch convert hundreds of files in one go.
 You can also create your own custom templates to give you full control over your conversions.

 The advantage of a desktop application is it will be faster if you are converting lots of files also it is a good option if your files are private as nothing will leave your system.